Design of double- and multi-bend achromat lattices with large dynamic aperture and approximate invariants: introduction

 \section{introduction}

+The Integrable Optics Test Accelerator (IOTA)~\cite{antipov2017}, whose design is based on an integrable Hamiltonian system with two invariants of motion~\cite{danilov2008,danilov2010}, paves the way for a new class of highly nonlinear storage rings.
+Experiments using a lattice design with one invariant of motion have also been performed, both at IOTA and in the University of Maryland Electron Ring (UMER)~\cite{ruisard2019}.
+In each case, the lattice is tuned to provide one or more analytically known invariants of motion, resulting in a dynamic aperture (DA) that is large and robust to the presence of resonances.

-The Integrable Optics Test Accelerator (IOTA)~\cite{antipov2017} and University of Maryland Electron (UMER)~\cite{ruisard2019} constructed with one or more exact invariants~\cite{danilov2008,danilov2010}, paves the way for discovery of a new type of nonlinear lattice.
-To be integrable, however, imposes strong constraints on the linear optics pattern in order to accomodate special nonlinear magnetic inserts.
-The storage rings used as dedicated synchrotron light sources, are designed in a different way: a linear achromat lattice with a desired beam emittance is designed first; then nonlinear dynamics is optimized with sextupoles and/or octupoles.
-These nonlinear magnets usually control the low order resonance driving terms of the single-turn Hamiltonian~\cite{dragt2011} to obtain sufficient dynamic apertures (DA).
-Under these conditions it is generally difficult, if not completely impossible, to construct exact invariants on those rings.
-Quasi-invariants (QI), however, were found to be constructible in the achromat lattices.
-This paper introduces our exploration into numerically constructing and applying such QI in both double-bend achromat (DBA) and multi-bend achromat (MBA) lattices.
-The motivation for constructing such lattices is that, although they are not completely integrable, particle motion within their DA are much less chaotic and more robust to the resonances.
-Lattices such as the one seen at the IOTA, usually have a large amplitude-dependent betatron tune-spread which can increase instability and space charge thresholds due to improved Landau damping.
-This research was also motivated by related studies such as the square matrix method~\cite{yu2017} and constant Courant-Synder variants method~\cite{borland2017,sun2017}.
+The storage rings used as dedicated synchrotron light sources are designed in a different way: a linear achromat lattice with a desired beam emittance is designed first, and then the nonlinear dynamics is optimized with sextupoles and/or octupoles.
+The nonlinear magnets are often tuned to control the low order resonance driving terms of the one-turn map~\cite{dragt2011} to obtain sufficient dynamic aperture.
+Under these conditions it is generally difficult, if not impossible, to optimize the nonlinear dynamics to produce a one-turn map with one or more exact invariants.
+However, it is sometimes possible to produce approximate invariants, or quasi-invariants (QI), in these achromat lattices.
+This paper describes a procedure for designing near-integrable double-bend achromat (DBA) and multi-bend achromat (MBA) lattices with two QI.
+The motivation for constructing such lattices is that, although they are not completely integrable, the DA is large and robust to the presence of resonances.
+While crossing the resonance lines, their stop-band widths are observed to be narrow.
+Like nonlinear integrable lattices such as the one at IOTA, these lattices also have a large amplitude-dependent betatron tune-spread which can increase instability and space charge thresholds due to improved Landau damping~\cite{chao1993,stern2018}.
+As a result, the requirements on the feedback system's gain can be reduced significantly.
+This research was motivated by related studies such as the square matrix method~\cite{yu2017} and the constant Courant-Snyder invariant method~\cite{borland2017,sun2017}.